CodeLenz/LFrame/README.md

 ```bash
    Analise3D(file)
 ```
-### Building the .yaml file
+### Creating the .yaml file
- Building the .yaml file using Example 8.6 from the book Resistência dos Materiais by Russell Charles Hibbeler, 10th edition.
+ Creating the .yaml file using Example 8.6 from the book Resistência dos Materiais by Russell Charles Hibbeler, 10th edition.

 ```bash
 materiais:               #